-The Dean of the College of Osteopathic Medicine reports directly to the President.
-The Dean is responsible for the overall development and management of the College of Osteopathic Medicine, including, but not limited to: (1) recruitment and selection of faculty, (2) recruitment of students, (3) fiscal management of the College of Osteopathic Medicine budget, (4) supervision of personnel, (5) assurance of compliance with standards of COCA and policies of the university, (6) fundraising, (7) assuring that all administrators and faculty sign annual Conflict of Interest statements.
-The Dean of the College of Osteopathic Medicine shall lead the College of Osteopathic Medicine in implementing its Mission Statement and shall perform any other duties pertaining to the College of Osteopathic Medicine as assigned by the President.
+The dean of the College of Osteopathic Medicine reports directly to the president.
+The dean is responsible for the overall development and management of the College of Osteopathic Medicine, including, but not limited to: (1) recruitment and selection of faculty, (2) recruitment of students, (3) fiscal management of the College of Osteopathic Medicine budget, (4) supervision of personnel, (5) assurance of compliance with standards of COCA and policies of the university, (6) fundraising, (7) assuring that all administrators and faculty sign conflict of interest statements.
+The dean of the College of Osteopathic Medicine shall lead the College of Osteopathic Medicine in implementing its mission statement and shall perform any other duties pertaining to the College of Osteopathic Medicine as assigned by the president.